shantamcbain/comserv2/Comserv/root/Documentation/network_diagnostics.md

 ## Overview

-The Network Diagnostics Tool provides administrators with a set of utilities to diagnose and resolve network connectivity issues between servers in the Comserv environment.
-This tool is particularly useful when troubleshooting connection problems with production servers.
+The Network Diagnostics Tool provides administrators with a comprehensive view of the server environment, including network connectivity, system information, and virtualization details.
+This tool is designed to help administrators manage servers and VMs in the server room, ensuring new VMs can be created without interfering with existing systems.

 ## Features

+1. **Network Map Integration**: View and manage network devices and networks
-1. **Ping Test**: Verify basic connectivity to remote hosts
+2. **Ping Test**: Verify basic connectivity to remote hosts
-2. **DNS Lookup**: Check DNS resolution for hostnames
+3. **DNS Lookup**: Check DNS resolution for hostnames
-3. **Hosts File Management**: Add entries to the local hosts file
+4. **Hosts File Management**: Add entries to the local hosts file with network validation
-4. **System Information**: View local network configuration
+5. **Basic System Information**: View local network configuration
+6. **Detailed System Information**: View comprehensive system and network details
+7. **VM & Container Information**: View details about virtual machines, Docker containers, and Kubernetes resources

 ## Access